1. Home

 If you must leave your pets behind

 Pets should not be abandoned unless it is absolutely impossible to evacuate them.
 To avoid this situation, consider evacuating your pets before the danger arises.
-If you are forced to leave your pets behind, be sure to follow the advice below;
+If you are forced to leave your pets behind, be sure to follow the advice below:

-• Do not tether pets (i.e. do not tie them up) as they will be unable to flee if danger is imminent.
+• Do not tether pets (i.e., do not tie them up) as they will be unable to flee if danger is imminent.

-• Ensure pets are properly identified (e.g. a collar with an ID tag and microchip).
+• Ensure pets are properly identified (e.g., a collar with an ID tag and microchip).

 • Birds will require food dispensers that regulate the amount of food provided at any one time.
-Ideally these dispensers will be provided for all pets.

 • In the case of flood, position a heavy chair or crate to allow access to a higher refuge such as a bench, vanity unit or shelf where adequate food and water should be left.

-If you leave your pets outside:
+• If pets are outside:

 • Ensure there is plenty of water available from a source that does not rely on power or above ground pipes.

-• In a severe storm (including hail) or a cyclone, place pets under solid cover (e.g. sturdy barn / shed or covered pen).
+• In a severe storm (including hail) or a cyclone, place pets under solid cover (e.g., sturdy barn / shed or covered pen).

 Stay informed